eansearch/perl-ean-search/README.md

 # Net::EANSearch

-A Perl module for EAN and ISBN lookup and validation using the API on https://www.ean-search.org
+A Perl module for EAN and ISBN lookup and validation using the EAN / ISBN API on https://www.ean-search.org

 You can
 - lookup EAN barcodes